OpenBioMaps/documentation/official_docs/en/upload_forms.rst

 Name of the form
 ................
 The name for the upload form.
 This sholud be unique within a project.

+You can make a copy of a form by renaming it.

 This name can be multilingual, if you use the ''str_'' tag.
 See more about translations :ref:`translations`